TyRawls/healthcare-ai-patient-education-chatbot/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Healthcare AI | Patient Education Chatbot documentation
+A.M.Y.T.H.E.S.T | Patient Education Chatbot documentation
 =========================================================

 .. toctree::